Tron riot: Aftermath

 Campbell was taken to the Royal Infirmary, and died from his injuries on 3 January.
 Monetary rewards of 300 guineas were offered by the Town Council for information leading to the arrest of his attackers.
 Victims and witnesses described many of the rioters as "boys" and "young lads".
 By the end of the month, 68 youths had been arrested, none of whom were over the age of 20.
 They were described as "a band of idle apprentices".
 Key perpetrators were seen to be John Skelton, Hugh McIntosh (16), Hugh MacDonald (18) and Neil Sutherland (18).
 Skelton was convicted of attempted robbery, while McIntosh, MacDonald and Sutherland were convicted of having planned the riot, and having made attacks; McIntosh was further convicted of the murder of Dugald Campbell.
 All four were sentenced to death along with James Johnstone, who was never apprehended.
 Skelton's sentence was later commuted to transportation for life on account of his previous good character.
 On 22 April, McIntosh, Sutherland and MacDonald were hanged in Stamp Office Close.
 McIntosh's body was sent for anatomical dissection, while Sutherland and MacDonald were buried in Greyfriars Kirkyard.

 According to historian Andrew Ralston, the Tron riot case was used to send a strong message about juvenile delinquency, and to deter other would-be offenders.
 In addition to the three who were sentenced to death, some of the more minor offenders of the riot received relatively harsh sentences for their crimes.
 Lord Gillies hoped that these punishments "would not be lost on the youth of this city, but be the means of making them abhor such conduct as had been recently perpetrated here."

 Following the riot, the authorities quickly took steps to reorganise and strengthen the police force.
-Later that year, the Edinburgh Police Act, 1812 was introduced, which significantly increased the number of police officers patrolling the city.
+Later that year, the Edinburgh Police Act 1812 (52 Geo.
+3. c. clxxii) was introduced, which significantly increased the number of police officers patrolling the city.